hitoshura25/gemini-workflow-bridge-mcp/README.md

 Generate detailed technical specification with automatic codebase context.

-**NEW in v2.0.0**: Automatically loads and caches codebase context, or reuses recently cached context (within TTL).

 **Parameters:**
 - `feature_description` (string, required): What feature to specify
 - `spec_template` (string, optional): Template to use ("standard", "minimal", "comprehensive")